 – Daughter of Charlie Hodges

 Kim is the youngest daughter of Charlie Hodges and is the first cousin of farm manager, Connor Newman.
 She graduated from NC State in 2014 with a degree in Animal Science and a minor in Agricultural Business.
 She has over 10 years of experience working with, and riding, horses including a year of experience working in Australia with thoroughbred race horses.
 After her experience abroad, she came home to help Connor run the family business.
 Kim focuses on animal care but also helps with tractor work, renovating the old buildings, and coordinating school programs.
-Feel free to give her a call to ask questions about the farm, schedule a party, or schedule a school trip!
+Feel free to give her a call to ask questions about the farm or schedule a school trip!
 704-608-8897.